tbnobody/OpenDTU-docs/docs/firmware/faq.md

 ??? question "A set up inverter does not appear in the live view"

     Double check whether the inverter type in **Settings** --> **Inverter** reflects your type or if it's unknown.
-If it's unknown it will not appear in the live view and you most likely inserted a invalid serial number.
+If it's unknown it will not appear in the live view and you most likely inserted an invalid serial number.

 ??? question "Is it possible to reset the yield total value?"